majoravery/avery/README.md

 Info

-- [ ] Increase page view real time
+- [ ] Increase page view real time (not sure if poss because it's a static site. maybe a web worker might be helpful here?)

 Listening To

-- [ ] artist does not scroll properly
+- [ ] artist does not scroll properly on mobile